gc-na/gc-na/README.md

 - I'm not afraid to be wrong, and I don't end up being wrong.
 - Korean (Native) / English (Fluent) I'm not good at writing essay tbh.🤫 / Chinese (Beginner)
 - I/ESTJ Ambivert🤷‍♂️
-### ⚒ Tech Stack ⚒
+### 🛠 Tech Stack 🛠
-- Verilog HDL / DC / PT / TMAX / ICC / ICC2 / VCS (on centos Linux)
+- Verilog HDL / DC / PT / TMAX / ICC / ICC2 / VCS (on centos Linux) 💻
-- RISC-V / ARM, AMBA
+- RISC-V / ARM, AMBA 📱
-- C / C++ / MFC / Python / Tcl / R / Kotlin🧑‍💻
+- C / C++ / MFC / Python / Tcl / R / Kotlin /Django 🧑‍💻
-- Atmega / STM / Arduino
+- Atmega / STM / Arduino 📻
 ### My story
 - I was born in 1997.
 - I like to blog about semiconductors, hiking, restaurants, and travel.
 I like to try __new__ things.<!-- I am preparing to enter law school⚖, and in the future I will become a patent attorney in the field of electronics. 👨‍🏫+👨‍🔧=🤯-->